vishnuajithg/ERC-20-TOKEN/README.md

 ## How to Interact with the Contract 🔗

 You can interact with the contract using **Remix**, **Etherscan**, or any Ethereum wallet (like MetaMask).

+## Prerequisites ⚙️

+To interact with the contract, you’ll need:

+- **Metamask or any Ethereum wallet**: Install a wallet to interact with the Ethereum blockchain.
+- **Ether**: You need some ETH in your wallet to pay for gas fees when interacting with the contract.

+## License 📜

+This project is licensed under the **MIT License**.